maxwell-geospatial/topoDL/README.md

 #### Data Files
 - **tables.zip**: tables used to generate graphs.
 - **topo_dl_data.zip**: input topographic maps, mine extents, and quad boundaries used in the study.
 The chip prep script scan be used to created chips and masks from these data.
-Witin the compressed folder:
+This compressed folder contains the following subfolders (ky_mines, ky_quads, ky_topos, oh_mines, oh_quads, oh_topos, va_mines, va_quads, va_topos).
+The mines folders contain the mine extents for each topographic map used in the study while the quads folders contain the quadrangle boundaries.
+All vectore data are in shapefile format.
+The topos folders contain the topographic maps in TIFF format.
+- **final_model.hdf5**: final trained UNet model used in the study.